 3.1 External and Intercollegiate Examiners will be paid according to fee and expenses schedules agreed annually.
 Fees will be paid upon receipt of the External/Intercollegiate Examiner's Annual Report.
-All payments will be made by University of London Worldwide or federation member in accordance with the University's Financial Regulations.
+All payments will be made by University of London Worldwide or federation member or the School of Advanced Study in accordance with the University's Financial Regulations.